Is nitrate free bacon actually better for you?

 Bottom line

 Nitrate free bacon is not a magic shield.
-In most cases, it still delivers nitrates or nitrites, plenty of salt, and saturated fat.
-The best evidence suggests that any kind of bacon, eaten regularly, raises the long-term risk of colorectal cancer and is tied to higher rates of heart disease and type 2 diabetes.[1],[3],[8] If you enjoy bacon, the most science-supported strategy is simple: eat smaller amounts, less often; choose higher-quality products; cook them gently; and surround them with a mostly plant-forward, minimally processed diet.
+In most cases, it still delivers nitrite (often generated from celery-based nitrate sources), plus plenty of salt and saturated fat.
+The best evidence suggests that any kind of bacon, eaten regularly, raises the long-term risk of colorectal cancer and is tied to higher rates of heart disease and type 2 diabetes.[1][2][7]
+If you enjoy bacon, the most science-supported strategy is simple: eat smaller amounts, less often; choose products with transparent ingredients; cook them gently; and surround them with a mostly plant-forward, minimally processed diet.

 References